Our History

-Our story began more than 130 years ago, when one energetic Scotsman man was determined to make a difference.
+Our story began more than 140 years ago, when one energetic Scotsman decided to make a difference.
 Here are some of the highlights and milestones along the way:

 Auckland’s first City Missioner, Scots-born Duncan Macpherson was known for his forthright personality, exceptional energy and determination to help those in need – based on his fiercely-held humanitarian beliefs and his Christian faith.